Sports Direct to close a third of fashion unit USC - source

-LONDON Sports Direct (SPD.L), Britain's biggest sporting retailer, is planning to close up to a third of its loss-making USC fashion stores, an industry source told Reuters on Thursday.
+LONDON Jan 8 Sports Direct, Britain's biggest sporting retailer, is planning to close up to a third of its loss-making USC fashion stores, an industry source told Reuters on Thursday.

 The group, majority owned by founder and Newcastle United soccer club owner Mike Ashley, has filed a notice of intention to appoint receivers to USC, which is made up of 90 UK stores selling jeans, shoes and jackets to teens and twentysomethings.